Bindae-tteok

 Bindae-tteok, or mung bean pancake, is a type of buchimgae (Korean pancake) that originated in the Pyongan Province.
 It is made by grinding soaked mung beans, adding vegetables and meat and pan-frying it into a round, flat shape.

 Etymology and history

+Bindae-tteok

 Bindae-tteok first appears under the name yaleko (빈쟈) in the Guidebook of Homemade Food and Drinks, a 1670 cookbook written by Chang Kyehyang.
 The word appears to be derived from yaleko (빙쟈), the Middle Korean transcription of the hanja word 餠, whose first character is pronounced bǐng and means "round and flat pancake-like food".
 The pronunciation and the meaning of the second letter are unknown.
 Tteok (떡) means a steamed, boiled, or pan-fried cake (usually a rice cake but in this case a pancake).

 During the Joseon era (1392–1897), richer households would dispense bindae-tteok to poorer people gathered outside the South Great Gate of Seoul during times of hardship.

 Bindaetteok was often eaten in the northwestern part of Hwanghae-do and Pyeongan-do.

+Gwangjang Market

+Gwangjang Market was established in 1905, and was one of the first permanent street food markets in the area.
+Most market places would only open for a few days, while Gwangjang Market was open everyday since its establishment.
+It is now one of the most popular tourist locations that sell bindae-tteok.